 If there is more than one dependent, then this weekly benefit is apportioned among the survivors.
 The case administrator has discretion in dividing the death benefits between the whole, partial, and prospective dependents.

-Who’s Entitled to Death Benefits?
+Who’s Entitled to Death Benefits in Ohio?

 Individuals who were dependent on the employee’s income while they were alive may obtain death benefits.
 Under Ohio law, these specific individuals are presumed to be wholly dependent on a deceased worker: